abferris/boot.dev_asteroids_python/README.md

     - minimum asteroid spawn rate (in seconds)
     - time it takes for the spawn rate to get shorter (in seconds)
     - amount the spawn rate lessens by (in seconds)
+    - number of asteroids to spawn every time
 - Player
   - size
   - movement